ARTICLE

 In the center of the compass, there's the classic magnetized needle that, once aligned to the inner marking, points to the magnetic South of the construction.
 The compass is at the center of a plate, surrounded by several concentric rings with subdivisions (directions).
 At the same time, the plate is placed on another plate made of metal.

-Luo Pan compass details - Feng Shui
+Details of rings in Luo Pan compass - Feng Shui

-1 Two rings indicating 8 orientations each; they include the 8 trigrams, ordered according to the two ancient orderings (Earlier Heaven and Later Heaven); some compasses just include one of them, and each direction extends over 45 arch degrees;
+1 Two rings indicating 8 orientations each; they include the 8 trigrams, sequenced according to the two ancient orderings (Earlier Heaven and Later Heaven); some compasses just include one of them, and each direction extends over 45 arch degrees;

-More Chinese Astrology details here
+More on Chinese Astrology here

-There are three signifiers: the main characteristic of the year, the signs of the Zodiac, and four influences coming from Later Heaven.
+There're three signifiers: the main characteristic of the year, the signs of the Zodiac, and four influences coming from Later Heaven.

-Chinese Astrology considers the last number of the year to assign a yin or yang characteristic to it.
+Chinese Astrology considers the last number of the year for assigning a yin or yang characteristic to it.
 Years ending in 0 are Yang Metal, in 1 are Yin Metal, in 2 are Yang Water, in 3 are Yin Water, in 4 are Yang Wood, in 5 are Yin Wood, in 6 are Yang Fire, in 7 are Ying Fire, in 8 are Yang Earth, and in 9 are Yin Earth.

 4 A ring of 384 orientations, each one of them corresponding to each line of the hexagrams (0° 16'), which allows calculations of greater accuracy, especifically for specific months.